ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_3/Transcripts/Prose/cFPIP-03L_Physics as Information Processing  ~ Chris Fields ~ Lecture 3.m4a.sentences.csv_transcript.md

 23:33 [[start:1413850][end:1416390]] Memory is much more expensive for your brain.
 [[start:1416570][end:1419102]] And all cells have to make that decision.
-[[start:1419246][end:1426142]] And the universal solution to this trade off is course grading memory.
+[[start:1419246][end:1426142]] And the universal solution to this trade off is coarse graining memory...
-[[start:1426286][end:1426882]] I e.
+[[start:1426286][end:1426882]] ...i.e.,
-[[start:1426936][end:1430878]] Remembering things in less detail than you saw them in the beginning.
+[[start:1426936][end:1430878]] ...remembering things in less detail than you saw them in the beginning.

 23:51 [[start:1431054][end:1432710]] Ander, you have a comment?

 23:53 _Ander:_
 [[start:1433530][end:1434278]] Yes.
 [[start:1434444][end:1437074]] I wanted to ask a question now before it gets too late.
-[[start:1437122][end:1452630]] So two or three slides ago, when we were looking at the diagram of the coconut diagrams, I was wondering if the classifiers identified with measurement and preparation.
+[[start:1437122][end:1452630]] So two or three slides ago, when we were looking at the diagram of the co-cone diagrams, I was wondering if the classifiers identified with measurement and preparation...
-[[start:1452710][end:1466602]] Those correspond to sensory and action degrees of freedom in the earlier picture with the bacteria and the classifier in the middle in that picture, would it correspond to the default chemical concentration?
+[[start:1452710][end:1466602]] ...those correspond to sensory and action degrees of freedom in the earlier picture with the bacteria and the classifier in the middle in that picture, would it correspond to the default chemical concentration?

 24:26 _Chris:_
 [[start:1466746][end:1468480]] That yes, exactly.